m-dhieu/portfolio_website/README.md

 # Monica Dhieu Portfolio Website

-This is a responsive personal portfolio website showcasing Monica Dhieu’s skills, projects, resume, and contact information.
+This is a responsive personal portfolio website showcasing Monica Dhieu's skills, projects, resume, and contact information.
 Built with HTML, CSS, and JavaScript, the site features clean design, accessible navigation, and mobile-friendly layouts.
 It serves as a professional platform to present creative and technical expertise to potential employers, collaborators, and clients.

 ---